WHQ in film, radio & print interviews 2021

 Murals & Artworks - A Tour

-'Peep TV' : a tour of the amazing Murals in the Club.
+'Peep TV' : tour of the amazing Murals in the Club.

-This is a really great film...
+This is a really great film from 2019...
 It takes you on a tour of the Club & breaking down the inspirational artworks.

 It's also up on the site on the 'Amazing Murals' page, which you can also find in the 'Our History' section.
 On that page we go into written detail about them too, but this film here, gives you a more hands on, insightful, first-hand, human take on them.